betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 * The proposer has a passion for scientific software and the relevant background to accomplish the proposed work.
 * The proposer will be a long-term advocate for better scientific software beyond the fellowship period of performance.

+### Can I submit a letter of recommendation with my application?

+We do not accept letters of recommdation with the application.
+Please use your own words to describe your relevant background and advocacy for better scientific software.

 ### Can I submit multiple applications with different proposals?

 No, only one application submission per person.